 We strongly encourage original submissions from our most creative, enthusiastic and innovative language teachers, language center directors and their staff, language technology coordinators/consultants/ assistants/ gurus/ wizards.

-Please email your submissions via Google Drive to fltmag @ iallt.org (make sure to give editing permissions).
+- Please email your submissions via Google Drive to fltmag @ iallt.org

 By invitation only.

 We encourage reviews of new and emerging technologies.
-Make sure to include information about pricing, pros and cons, features (and features lacking), user-friendliness, platform supported, and ways in which it can be useful for language teaching and learning.
+Make sure to include information about pricing, pros and cons, features (and features lacking), user-friendliness, platforms supported, and ways in which it can be useful for language teaching and learning.
 If there is a similar product on the market, make sure to explain how it compares (300 words, +/- 50 words).
-Find the FLTMAG technology highlight author guidelines here.

 Note: The FLTMAG reserves the right to ask for evidence of IRB approval for all papers involving research on human subjects.